 Then, after you hear the native speaker say it in your target language, write out what you hear in your own spelling.
 Say it out loud and spell it in whatever way seems best to you.

-Don’t Make The Mistake Of Overthinking This
+Don’t Make The Mistake Of Overthinking This For Mandarin Chinese

 And don’t worry about standardizing your homophonic transliterations.
 You’re just helping your mind understand the sound and meaning of the phrases using multiple senses and muscles.